Hindering Prosecution of Terrorism: Texas Penal Code §76.04

 Texas Criminal Law

-The Texas Hindering Prosecution of Terrorism law gives police the right to arrest you if they believe you intentionally hindered the arrest of anyone who committed the offenses of Terrorism or Aiding in Commission of Terrorism by assisting the person avoid capture or prosecution.
+The Texas Hindering Prosecution of Terrorism law gives police the right to arrest you if they believe you assisted someone in one of four particular ways with the specific intent of hindering their arrest or prosecution for the offenses of Terrorism or Aiding in Commission of Terrorism.

-The Texas Legislature passed a bill that created several different terror-related offenses in 2023.
-The legislature intended the new state terrorism crimes to target “terrorists” who knowingly used terror tactics oand people who provided material support to the “terrorists” to “terrorist organizations.”
+The Texas Legislature passed a bill that enacted this offense among several different terror-related offenses in 2023.
+The legislature intended these new state-level terrorism crimes to target “terrorists” who knowingly used terror tactics and people who provided material support to the “terrorists” to “terrorist organizations.”

 Have you been charged with Hindering Prosecution of Terrorism?
-Book a consultation to discuss legal representation with criminal defense attorneys Paul Saputo and Nicholas Toufexis today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 Or apply for a free consultation here

-Commission of any of the new offenses carries a mandatory penalty level enhancement and a mandatory minimum sentence of 15 years for felonies and 180 days for misdemeanors.
+Convictions for any of the new offenses result in a penalty classification-level increase from the underlying offense and mandatory minimum sentences in certain circumstances.
 In addition to the new criminal laws, the legislature also created a “Terrorist Offender Registry,” similar to the sex offender registry.
-These new terrorism laws went into effect on September 1, 2023.

 What is the current Texas law about Hindering Prosecution of Terrorism?